 It is typically flavored with lemon, other common flavors include orange, lime, raspberry, and peach.
 That said, you can flavor your homemade iced tea with any other flavors of choice, and don’t forget to add a few mints leaves too.

 You can use tea bags and loose leaves tea to make this drink.
+If time is not of the essence, you may consider using cold brew tea to make your ice tea instead.

 Why you should be making yours